yowainwright/monorepo-utilities/packages/install-dependencies/README.md

 ## Why tho?

-When working in monorepo workspace, like [pnpm workspaces](https://pnpm.io/workspaces), installing exact node_modules within a package can be difficult.
-With `install-dependencies`, developers can enjoy [local package referencing](https://pnpm.io/workspaces#workspace-protocol-workspace) and **exact** `node_module` installs!
+When working in [monorepo workspaces](https://pnpm.io/workspaces), installing exact node modules within a package can be difficult!
+With `install-dependencies`, developers can enjoy [local package referencing](https://pnpm.io/workspaces#workspace-protocol-workspace) and **exact** node module installs!

 ---